top of page

 What Do NH Property Taxes Cover?

-Do property taxes fund schools in NH?
+Do property taxes fund schools in New Hampshire?

 Do property taxes cover municipal services?

-Do property taxes pay for events and community services?
+Do property taxes pay for community programs?

 Why Do Property Taxes Vary Between Towns?